Meek Mill Wants To Fight Drake In A Boxing Match For $5 Million, With Nicki Minaj As ‘Ring Girl’

 — Highsnobiety (@highsnobiety) January 13, 2017

-Meek Mill and Drake’s beef each other stems back from July 2015, when Mill claimed that Drake used ghostwriters on “R.I.C.O.,” a track they collaborated on.
+Meek Mill and Drake’s beef with each other stems from July 2015, when Mill claimed that Drake used ghostwriters on “R.I.C.O.,” a track they collaborated on.
 Drake hit back at the “I’m a Boss” rapper with two diss tracks.
 Before long, Quentin Miller claimed that he was attacked by Mill and his associates after he denied the accusation that he had ghostwritten for Drake.

 Miller said in an interview with VladTV that he was on his way to Nike Town in Los Angeles when Meek Mill and his Dreamchasers crew assailed him.